cnoork/lorasensors2homeassistant/README.md

 For climate and number it is also needed to define the primary key in device.

-Al the result from the paramaters (don't forget to click on "timestamp" to activate) in the debug under "result.integration" and the eventually data in "result.haConfigQueue" and "result.haValueQueue"
+Al the result from the paramaters (don't forget to click on "timestamp" to activate after you have deployed it) in the debug under "result.integration" and the eventually data which will be send to Home Assistant in "result.haConfigQueue" and "result.haValueQueue"